 1. “Don’t look Aldi, I still love you!”
 Aldi is literally across the road from Sam’s, and both are two miles from my house.
 Tie on location.

 2. “Wow, this store is huge.”
 Imagine this said in a tone of bewilderment.
 I don’t love having to walk a mile just to get my short list of staple goods, and I don’t particularly like being presented with way more options than I need.
 This is because I find the choices annoying to sift through, and choice-fatigue makes me more likely to impulse buy extra things (in bulk!), which is a terrible idea.
-Aldi simplifies this whole process by carrying (almost) completely Aldi-brand products (so no brands to sort through), and a very streamlined, tight store layout.
+Aldi simplifies this whole process by carrying almost completely Aldi-brand products, and a very streamlined, tight store layout.
 Aldi wins here.

 4. “Oh, thank you, I’d totally love to try that.”
 There are free samples.
 Free is my favorite price!
 (Granted, I probably wouldn’t need so many samples if I didn’t have to walk a mile to get to them.
 Also, I don’t love the sales pitch it obligates me to hear.)
 Half-point for Sam’s Club.

 5. “Hey, they have [x], but in an organic/natural version!”
-One drawback of Aldi’s aforementioned reduced number of offerings is that it can be difficult to get certain products (milk, chicken) in natural or organic forms.
+One drawback of Aldi’s aforementioned reduced number of offerings is that it can be difficult to get certain products like milk or chicken in natural or organic forms.
 Go Sam’s Club for offering more such options.

 6. Icees!
 Icees!!!
 I can’t actually give a point for this tasty, unhealthy, nectar of the gods, can I?
 Okay, maybe a half point for Sam’s Club.